 Quick Varietal Facts

-• Growth Habit: Tall tree with long branches, classic Typica structure
+Growth Habit: Tall, long branches, classic Typica structure, bronze-tipped young leaves

-• Typical Cup Profile: Bold winey acidity, dark fruit complexity (blackcurrant, cherry), syrupy body, chocolate and black tea notes
+Typical Cup Profile: Bold winey acidity, blackcurrant, dark cherry, syrupy body, dark chocolate and black tea finish

 Further Reading